cedricarts/sorting-algorithm-visualizer.github.io/README.md

 - 15 Sorting Algorithms: Includes a wide variety of algorithms, from common to more obscure.

--Interactive Controls: Adjust the array size and sorting speed.
+- Interactive Controls: Adjust the array size and sorting speed.

 - Real-time Visualization: Color-coded bars show comparisons, swaps, and sorted elements.